 During the middle of the day, hard surfaces such as roads, driveways, and sidewalks can average 20 to 30 degrees warmer than adjacent lawn areas.
 Grass plants reduce undesirable noise levels by absorbing and deflecting sounds.

 A lawn’s dense root system helps bind soil particles together to effectively capture and absorb water runoff.
-The grass plant’s foliage will slow water speed so it can be more effectively absorbed into the soil.
+The grass plant’s foliage will slow water speed so it can be more effectively absorbed into the so

 Safe Recreational Surface